Financial Modeling Interview Questions

-On the other hand, the quick and dirty approach to robust models outlines how you can model revenues in a much more straightforward way with the benefit that the model will be more simple and easy to use.
-In this approach, you will predict the future growth rate based on historical figures and trends.
+On the other hand, the quick and simple approach to robust models outlines how you can model revenues in a much more straightforward way, with the benefit that the model will be more simple and easy to use.
+In this approach, you predict the future growth rate based on historical figures and trends.

-The function argument is =NPV(rate, [value 1], [value 2],…) where rate is the rate of discount over the length of the period, and value 1, value 2,… are numeric values that represent series of payments and income.
+The function argument is =NPV(rate, [value 1], [value 2],…), where rate is the rate of discount over the length of the period, and value 1, value 2,… are numeric values that represent a series of payments and income.

-The function argument is =XNPV(Rate, Cash Flows, Dates of Cash Flow)
+The function is =XNPV(Rate, Cash Flows, Dates of Cash Flow)

 The formula to calculate FCFF is: FCFF = EBIT x (1 – Tax%) + Depreciation & Amortization – Net Capital Expenditure – Increase in Working Capital

 You can also calculate the free cash flow to equity, which is the amount of cash available to equity investors after paying off debt, interest, and investment required to keep the company operating.